 Just as we can use differences across a population to explore gene networks, so too can we use differences across a tissue – how do variations in cellular neighborhoods and proximity to stressors lead to phenotypic differences?
 How can we leverage the explosion of single cell data to improve our co-expression networks?

-Genome-Wide Association Studies in the Collaborative Cross and Joint CC-HMDP Cohorts
+Cell-Type Aware GWAS, Multi-Background RNAseq, Cell-Type Networks, and other Systems Genetics projects in the Collaborative Cross and Joint CC-HMDP Cohorts

 Still working on these.
 Come talk to me and lets see if we can come up with something together!